mvanditc/WebAppVIP/README.md

 3) In the second terminal, cd into the folder 'server'.
 Here, run 'npm install'.
 Then run the command 'npx nodemon temporaryServer.js'.
 This will start the backend.

+# How to fix problems if you encounter any:

+1) Restart the server.
+This is where you typed 'npx nodemon temporaryServer.js.

+2) Clear browsing data.

+3) Refresh all tabs you have open.

 # Important Notes (Read this before you start making changes):

 1) If you scan more than 3 sites, you will get a message indicating you have reached the limit.
 To fix this, go to the user.json file, remove all the code from there, and add '[]' to the file.
 This file needs an empty array to work.